Post

 • You need to decide on the image to use considering the required CUDA and cuDNN versions, Linux distribution type and version, etc.

 • CUDA version supported by PyTorch 2.4.0As of late August 2024, when this post is being written, PyTorch version 2.4.0, which is the latest version, supports CUDA 12.4.
-Therefore, we’ll use the 12.4.1-cudnn-devel-ubuntu22.04 image here.
-You can check the latest PyTorch version and supported CUDA version on the PyTorch homepage.
+Therefore, we will use the 12.4.1-cudnn-devel-ubuntu22.04 image here.
+You can check the latest version of PyTorch and the supported CUDA version on the PyTorch homepage.

-The source of the completed Dockerfile has been made public in the yunseo-kim/dl-env-docker GitHub repository.
+The completed Dockerfile source is publicly available in the yunseo-kim/dl-env-docker GitHub repository.
 Below, I explain the process of writing this Dockerfile step by step.

 1